yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## Investor Onboarding

-1. Verify that approval is present using approval_lookup (Compliance Officer approval required).
+1. Verify that approval is present using verify_approval (Compliance Officer approval required).
 2. Obtain legal_name, registration_number (optional), date_of_incorporation (optional), country_of_incorporation (optional), registered_address (optional), tax_id (optional), source_of_funds, contact_email, accreditation_status, and compliance_officer_approval from (1).
 3. Create the investor profile using record_investor.
 4. Create an audit entry for onboarding using record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**
 - Missing or invalid inputs
 - Approval invalid or missing
 - Creation failed